Are you struggling with a child who has difficulty standing up for himself?

 Teaching boundaries involves teaching children about respect for themselves and respect for others.

 A simple way I have found to explain the concept of boundaries is to first point out concrete physical boundaries that they can see such as fences or stop lights.
 These boundaries are put in place to protect our safety and privacy.
-Violation of these boundaries often leads to dire consequences such as accidents, a ticket or even arrest.
+A violation of these boundaries often leads to dire consequences such as accidents, a ticket or even arrest.

 From there, we can move on to talk with our kids about personal boundaries like physical space.
 We should explain to our kids that they have a right to body autonomy and should always speak up if these rights have been violated.